IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Experimental Setup and Analysis

 \subsection{Evaluation Metrics}

-For assessing the segmentation outcome we compute the Dice similarity coefficient (Dice) and the mean Intersection over Union (mIoU).
-However, to quantify the smoothness and the surface error of the predicted binary volume, Hausdorff Distance (HDD in $mm$) and Average Surface Distance (ASD in $mm$) were evaluated.
-We also report Precision (P) and Recall (R) to show their trade-off and highlight the importance of using the parametric Tversky loss.
-All the metrics are reported over the validation and the test set.
-Finally, toward assessing volume measurements, which is our ultimate goal, we compute the volume of each of the SOL, GL and GM muscles and report the percentage of error with respect to the ground-truth binary volume.
+To assess the segmentation outcome, we compute the Dice similarity coefficient (Dice) as in \cite{milletari2016v} and the mean Intersection over Union (mIoU) as in \cite{cciccek20163d}.
+Moreover, to quantify the smoothness and the surface error of the predicted binary volume, Hausdorff Distance (HDD in $mm$) and Average Surface Distance (ASD in $mm$) were computed as in \cite{wang2019deep}.
+We report Precision (P) and Recall (R) values to show the trade-off when penalizing the FPs and the FNs and highlight the importance of using the Tversky index as in \cite{salehi2017tversky}.
+The FPs are the pixels in the predicted mask while having zero intersection with the ground truth mask and vice versa for the FNs.
+Finally, toward assessing volume measurements, we compute the volume (V) of each of the SOL, GL and GM muscles and report the percentage of error with respect to the ground-truth binary volume.
 To calculate the volume of the segmented muscles, the total number of pixels located inside the masks are added, considering the voxel spacing ($vs$).
-In this study, we have an average isotropic voxel spacing of $0.276993~\text{mm}\times0.276993~\text{mm}\times0.276993~\text{mm}$, that varies from one participant to another with a standard deviation of $\pm$ $0.015~\text{mm}$.
+The volumetric error percentage (VolErr) is then computed by dividing the absolute difference between the ground truth and predicted area volume over their average value.